Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

 $ cp conf/alluxio-site.properties.template conf/alluxio-site.properties
 ```

-The configuration parameters which must be set are:
+The configuration parameters which must be set in HA mode are:
-- `alluxio.zookeeper.enabled=true`
-  - This enables the HA mode for the masters, and informs workers that HA mode is enabled.
-- `alluxio.zookeeper.address=<ZOOKEEPER_ADDRESS>`
-  - The ZooKeeper address must be specified when `alluxio.zookeeper.enabled` is enabled.
-  - The HA masters use ZooKeeper for leader election, and the workers use ZooKeeper to discover the leader master.
-  - Multiple ZooKeeper addresses can be specified by delimiting with commas
-  - Examples: `alluxio.zookeeper.address=1.2.3.4:2181`, `alluxio.zookeeper.address=zk1:2181,zk2:2181,zk3:2181`
 - `alluxio.master.hostname=<MASTER_HOSTNAME>`
   - This must be set to the correct externally visible hostname for each master node.
   (Workers ignore this parameter when `alluxio.zookeeper.enabled` is enabled)